 Learn more about the services the UCI Division of Career Pathways provides that can help student veterans translate their military experience into civilian terms.

 - Dining Etiquette

-Preview: When will you use dining etiquette?
-Examples include pre-interview, interview, internship event, client meeting, company celebration, and social events outside of work.
+Learn dining etiquette tips for dining during pre-interview, interview, internship event, client meeting, company celebration, and social events outside of work.

 - Networking for Ph.D Students

 Learn the best strategies for academic networking, including how to introduce yourself, discussion tips, and more.